 Step 7: Open a business bank account

-To accept customer payments, cash, checks, or credit cards, your business will require a separate bank account from your personal or family bank accounts.
+To accept customer payments, cash, checks, or credit cards, your business will require a separate how to open a business bank account from your personal or family bank accounts.
 All small business experts and the Internal Revenue Service recommend the separation of business and personal bank accounts.
 It’s also crucial to maintaining the personal asset protection afforded by the LLC structure.
 Depending on the bank and type of account required, it could take a few days to get things set up, so don’t wait until the last minute.

 Set up your accounting system